 Continuing her education after graduating, she embarked in extensive travels through a number of wine regions including domestically in the Pacific Northwest, the East Coast and then New Zealand – finally working in the Barossa Valley in Australia.
 She then moved to the Napa Valley and worked at a number of wineries including Silverado Vineyards in 1987, was assistant winemaker at Robert Pepi Winery (now the home of Cardinale) and began her consulting career in 1992 for Staglin Family Winery.

 Her focus of consulting is generally for premium producers who own their own vineyards (rather then labels who source fruit) – often (but not always) from hillside locations in the valley.
 And her work has been highly recognized throughout the industry – in 2008 she was named Winemaker of the Year by Food and Wine Magazine and has been inducted into the Winemakers Hall of Fame through the organization, Women for Winesense.

-The 2008 Cabernet Sauvignon is a complex, yet well-balanced wine.
-The bouquet initially shows notes of earth, smoke and cedar but as it opens refined aromas of fruit come forward including blackberry, red and black cherry and even red licorice.
-Hints of chocolate also show – this wine evolves very well with some air.
+The 2008 Lindstrom Stags Leap District Estate Cabernet Sauvignon is a complex, yet well-balanced wine.
+The bouquet initially shows notes of earth, smoke and cedar but as it opens refined aromas of fruit come forward including blackberry, red and black cherry and also red licorice.
+Hints of chocolate show, more subtle in their appearance – this wine evolves very well with some air.
 Tannins appear after the mid palate but then smooth out and are quickly integrated in the mostly red fruit of the very long finish.
 This wine drinks wonderfully by itself but has decent acidity and character to also pair with food.

-For more information and to join their mailing list visit: www.lindstromwines.com
+For more information, to schedule a tasting and or to join their mailing list, visit: www.lindstromwines.com